 1 Scope

-The present document studies application enablement aspects for 3GPP 6G system.
-The study identifies key isssues identified within the application enablement layer and examines potential solutions and associated architectural considerations.
+The present document studies application enablement and exposure aspects for 3GPP 6G system by identifying key isssues and, when applicable, associated use cases, and examining potential solutions and associated architectural considerations.
+The application enablement and exposure aspects refer to developing specifications and middleware to enable the integration of 3GPP network capabilities with 3rd party applications and vertical industries.

-The scope of the study addresses the following aspects, as identified in the work tasks:
+The scope of the study addresses the following aspects, as identified in the following work tasks:

 - WT#1.
 Exposure Framework Aspects: Exposure Framework facilitates overall consumption of 6G services, covering support for capability exposure that applied across use cases and services e.g. new functionality or enhancements to exposure frameworks such as CAPIF.